Social issues in Armenia: Background

-Following the breakup of the Soviet Union in 1991, masses of newly unemployed people found themselves with no income.
+Following the breakup of the Soviet Union in 1991 (which resulted in the Armenian Soviet Socialist Republic becoming the independent state of Armenia), masses of newly unemployed people found themselves with no income.
 The planned economy of Armenia was predominantly based on industry and trade.
 Following Armenia's independence, society was suddenly forced to rebuild the economy in a national shift towards economic liberalism.
 While some citizens who lost their livelihoods opted to transition into agriculture.

 Between 2012 and 2018, GDP in Armenia grew by 40.7%.
 GDP growth is projected to grow in 2021 up to 3.4 percent and will increase up to 4.3 percent in 2022.
 Following the 2018 Armenian revolution, the Government of Armenia prioritized eliminating corruption and strengthening the economy.
 The government launched numerous criminal cases against alleged corruption by former high-ranking government officials and their relatives, parliamentarians, the former presidents, and in a few instances, members of the judiciary in a bid to tackle systemic corruption.

 Poverty in Armenia

-According to the World Bank, after a sharp increase in poverty between 2008 and 2009 following the global financial crisis, poverty in Armenia has dropped continuously since 2010.
+According to the World Bank, after a sharp increase in poverty between 2008 and 2009 due to the 2008 financial crisis, poverty in Armenia has dropped continuously since 2010.
 The national poverty rate fell to its lowest level since 2004, reaching 23.5% in 2018 from a peak of 35.8 percent in 2010.

-As of 2019, 26.4% of Armenians live below the national poverty line, with the covid-19 pandemic and the effects of the 2020 Nagorno-Karabakh war playing a role.
+As of 2019, 26.4% of Armenians live below the national poverty line, with the COVID-19 pandemic and the effects of the 2020 Nagorno-Karabakh war playing a role.
 Rural populations are particularly vulnerable to poverty.
 Armenia's poorest citizens are concentrated along the nation's borders, in mountain areas and in earthquake zones.
 The Shirak Province in north-eastern Armenia, Lori Province in northern Armenia, and Kotayk Province in central Armenia are among the poorest provinces.